The Universal Guide to Building REST APIs with node

 Contains 125 rules, grouped in 6 chapters, totalling 190 pages.

-Where to go after the basics?
+Where to go after I've taken a Node.js course?

 There are many resources that can teach you the little pieces.
 No one tells you how to put them together to build real software.
 Most applications need to be extended, modified and supported.
 To work productively you need more than surface-level knowledge of Node.